Item Prep, Entry, Pricing & Tagging

 - Hang clothes on hangers so that the hangers face left (like a question mark “?”).

-- Pants and smaller items can be safety-pinned onto hangers (be sure not to damage the item with the pins, though!).
+- Children's pants and smaller items can be safety-pinned onto hangers (be sure not to damage the item with the pins, though!).
 If the shirt or loose item seems to have trouble staying on the hanger, you can use safety pins to secure those items.

 - Pin pants to the angled top part of the hanger so that they hang neatly; if pinned to the bottom, they will inevitably bunch up and be easily overlooked.
 Do not hang pants over the bottom part of the hanger – the size will be too difficult to see when hands are full and they tend to fall of the hangers easily.
 Please use a pants hanger or pin to the angled part of a wire hanger.